What is Product Merchandising? Examples, Types & More

 What is Product Merchandising?

-Product merchandising plays a critical role in the path to purchase.
-As Julie Mall, Vice President, Solutions Engineering at Elastic Path, recently said in an interview with PYMNTS.com about a more modern approach to product merchandising:
+As Julie Mall, Vice President of Solutions Engineering at Elastic Path, recently said in an interview with PYMNTS.com about product merchandising:

 “The challenge is really how to meet the customer where they are with the products they want in that moment.”